imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 #### Installing the SDK

-To Install the SDK, add the following to the root-level `build.gradle`:
+To install the SDK, add the following to the root-level `build.gradle`:
 ```gradle
 allprojects {
     repositories {